Facebook Pixel

 Source: Austin American-Statesman

-Despite multiple arrests, convictions, and exonerations over the years, the case remains unsolved.
-This case rattled the local Austin Community at the time and continues to this day.
-Many are hopeful that DNA could reveal the identity of the individual(s) responsible for the murders of these girls.
-This case is the inspiration behind the Homicides Victims Families Rights Act, which aims to provide families with a full reinvestigation of a cold case including forensic testing with today’s standards.
+This case rattled the local Austin community at the time, and continues to do so to this day.
+Many are hopeful that advances in DNA technology could eventually reveal the identity of the individual(s) responsible for the murders of these girls.
+This case is the inspiration behind the Homicide Victims’ Families Rights Act, which aims to provide families with a full reinvestigation of a cold case, including forensic testing with today’s standards.

 Information